ksimek/ksimek.github.com/_posts/2012-08-22-extrinsic.md

 This matrix describes how to transform points in world coordinates to camera coordinates.
 The vector ***t*** can be interpreted as the position of the world origin in camera coordinates, and the columns of *R* represent represent the directions of the world-axes in camera coordinates.

 The important thing to remember about the extrinsic matrix is that it describes how the _world_ is transformed relative to the _camera_.
 This is often counter-intuitive, because we usually want to specify how the _camera_ is transformed relative to the _world_.
-Next, we'll examine two alternative ways to describe the camera's extrinsic parameters that are more intuitive, and how to convert them into the form of an extrinsic matrix.
+Next, we'll examine two alternative ways to describe the camera's extrinsic parameters that are more intuitive and how to convert them into the form of an extrinsic matrix.

 Building the Extrinsic Matrix from Camera Pose
 ------------------------------------------------------

 It's often more natural to specify the camera's pose directly rather than specifying how world points should transform to camera coordinates.
 Luckily, building an extrinsic camera matrix this way is easy: just build a rigid transformation matrix that describes the camera's pose and then take it's inverse.

 Let *C* be a column vector describing the location of the camera-center in world coordinates, and let \\(R_c\\) be the rotation matrix describing the camera's orientation with respect to the world coordinate axes.
-The transformation matrix that describes the camera's pose is then given by \\([R_c \,|\, C ]\\).
+The transformation matrix that describes the camera's pose is then \\([R_c \,|\, C ]\\).
 Like before, we make the matrix square by adding an extra row of (0,0,0,1).
-Then the extrinsic matrix is given by inverting the camera's pose matrix:
+Then the extrinsic matrix is obtained by inverting the camera's pose matrix:

 <div>
 \begin{align}